Interrater reliability¶

 To combine the results across strata to get an overall p-value, we could use any of the methods we’ve discussed, or the NPC (nonparametric combination of test) methods described in Pesarin and Salmaso, based on the p-values in different strata.
 For instance, Fisher’s combination statistic is

-where the nonnegative weights are chosen in some sensible manner
+are chosen in some sensible manner

 (e.g.,